Xsaner/tutorial-crawlingdead/wiki.md

    **recipe**
 * sword
 **Description**
-A normal training sword, you can manage with this for now !
+A metal sword with a skull handle.
+Better then training sword, worse then upgraded sword.
 * IV stand
+**Description**
+A long metal stand for holding medication drips.
+Looks rusty and battered.

 * heavy metal chain
 * baseball bat
 * machete